 I’m not just talking about blog posts.
-Content includes videos, white papers, customer case studies, quizzes, infographics, and more.
+Your content calendar should include videos, white papers, customer case studies, quizzes, infographics, and more.
 You’re not creating content to fill in gaps, white space.
-You’re creating content to meet previously determined goals.
+You’re producing great content to meet previously determined goals.
 KPIs.

 Here’s how content will benefit your business…